Pope urges leaders of crisis-hit Church not to be discouraged

 Since his election on Wednesday night as the first non-European pope in nearly 1,300 years, Francis has been laying out a clear moral path for the 1.2-billion-member Church, which is beset by scandals, intrigue and strife.

-His initial actions suggest he will bring a new style to the papacy, favoring humility and simplicity over pomp and grandeur.
+His initial actions suggest he will bring a new style to the papacy, favouring humility and simplicity over pomp and grandeur.

 In the Sistine Chapel, the same place where he was elected, he spoke to the cardinals in Italian from a prepared text but often added off-the-cuff comments in what has already become the hallmark of a style in sharp contrast to his predecessor, Benedict.